shubhy04/Data-Analysis/Olympic-Data-Analysis/README.md

 ## Deployment

-The web app is deployed on **Heroku**, making it accessible online for users to explore the data and analysis.
+The web app is deployed on [Railway](https://olympic-data-analysis.up.railway.app/), making it accessible online for users to explore the data and analysis.

 ## Installation